Those Who Live With a Disability

 Living with a disability can frustrate both for the person with the condition and their families.
 This frustration can turn into pleasure when life goals are achieved even from the earliest goal of learning to crawl, to writing your name.
 It doesn’t matter how small the achievement is it is the next step to independence.

-This part of the website will provide information about a range of disabilities and true life accounts of living with those disabilities.
-There will also be information on the range from specialised equipment available to help with daily living activities too therapy that can help disabled people to improve there overall well being.
+This part of the website will provide information about a range of disabilities and true-life accounts of living with those disabilities.
+There will also be information on the range from specialized equipment available to help with daily living activities too therapy that can help disabled people to improve there overall well being.

 People With Disabilities Want To Live a Good Life